SchneiderInfosystems/FB4D/README.md

 # FB4D
-Delphi library for access Firebase Realtime DB, Firestore DB and Firebase Storage, Functions and more.
+Delphi library for access the Firebase Realtime DB, the Firestore DB and Firebase Storage, Functions and more.

 ## Getting Started